pseudotensor/open-strawberry/CONTRIBUTING.md

 ## Getting Started

 1. Fork the repository on GitHub.
-2. Clone your fork locally: `git clone https://github.com/pseudotensor/OpenStrawberry.git`
+2. Clone your fork locally: `git clone https://github.com/pseudotensor/open-strawberry.git`
 3. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b fix/your-bug-fix`
 4. Make your changes and commit them with a clear commit message.
 5. Push your changes to your fork: `git push origin your-branch-name`

 ## How to Contribute

-There are many ways to contribute to OpenStrawberry:
+There are many ways to contribute to open-strawberry:

 - Implement new features
 - Fix bugs